fernandozuher/naoqi_webots/what_was_refactored/README.md

 It follows a summary of the refactoring:

+## Removed stuff
+I simplified the organization of the files by removing not essential controllers, Makefiles and intermediary steps of instalation.

 ## From C to C++

 C code, inside the source code (C++ files), was translated to C++ whenever possible.
 It's a good practice to avoid C in C++ files.
 Examples: